Adidas CEO Kasper Rorsted is stepping down in a surprise departure

 German-listed shares of Adidas AG were down almost 4% on Monday following the news.

 Adidas has faced significant supply-chain and geopolitical challenges since the start of the pandemic.
-In a statement about Rorsted’s departure, supervisory board chairman Thomas Rabe cited “three challenging years that were marked by the economic consequences of the COVID-19-pandemic and geo-political tensions,” and added that the time is right to “pave the way for a restart.”
+In a statement about Rorsted’s departure, supervisory board chairman Thomas Rabe cited “three challenging years that were marked by the economic consequences of the COVID-19 pandemic and geopolitical tensions,” and added that the time is right to “pave the way for a restart.”

 “The past years have been marked by several external factors that disrupted our business significantly,” Rorsted said in a statement.
 “It required huge efforts to master these challenges.”